Armenians in Singapore: Notable Armenians

 Agnes' younger brother Joaquim P. Joaquim (1856-1902) became one of Singapore's most prominent criminal lawyers.
 He served as president of the Municipal Council, member of the Legislative Council, and Vice-Consul for the USA.

 George Seth, born in 1877 was Solicitor-General of the Straits Settlements in the 1920s.

 Emile Galistan, born 1881 was domiciled in Singapore.
 Galistan owned an extensive collection of orchids and was master at growing them, and he freely shared his knowledge of growing orchids with his regular contributions of articles to the Malayan Orchid Review, the journal of the Malayan Orchid Society that was founded in 1931.
 He was elected an honorary member of the Society in 1958.
 Galistan Avenue in Singapore was named after, which recognizes the work of Emile Galistan of the Singapore Improvement Trust.

-Armenian expatriates in Singapore include Ashot Nadanian, who has coached the Singapore National Chess Team since 2005 and Gevorg Sargsyan, conductor of Singapore Camerata Chamber Orchestra and Tanglewood Music School since 2008.
+Armenian expatriates in Singapore include Ashot Nadanian, who has coached the Singapore National Chess Team since 2005 Gregory Kalabekov, inventor and entrepreneur, and Gevorg Sargsyan, conductor of Singapore Camerata Chamber Orchestra and Tanglewood Music School since 2008.